Wellovate/AndroidHelper/README.md

 ## Sytem Signature

-The interface marked with red dot requires the APK has the system signature.
+The interface marked with red dot("🔴") requires the APK has the system signature.

-Refer to the following two steps:
+Refer to the following steps:

 1. Add sharedUserId in ``AndroidManifest.xml`` in Assets/Plugins/Android